isabella232/pmp-support-site/docs/developers/045_dictionary.md

 The Story profile is the glue of the PMP!

- * Typically the lead document type to which media assets (images/audio/video) are attached
+ * Primary document type to which most media assets (images/audio/video) are attached
- * Provides context for those `links.item` assets
+ * Provides context for `links.item` assets
  * Organizes itself into collections (topics/series/properties)
- * Identify authors and contributors to the story
+ * Identifies authors and contributors to the story
- * Use tags to get all Stories for a certain collaboration or event
+ * Tags can be used to get all related Stories for a certain collaboration or event

 It is not required to use Story documents, but it is highly suggested to use a Story or a sub-type of a Story when creating a complex document (e.g. one with child assets, such as media docs).